+ACTIVITY ALL OFF-SITE VISITS

+ACTIVITY Note: This page lists typical issues for all off-site visits.
+It is not exhaustive

+but is intended as a starting point for schools/centres when preparing risk

+assessments/operating procedure.

+Road traffic accidents

+Risks presented by individuals

+HAZARDS ■ Terrain - trips, slips and falls

+Getting lost

+Weather extremes - wind, cold, sun or heat related conditions &amp; injuries

+Leader incapacitation

-ALL OFF-SITE VISITS ACTIVITY Note: This page lists typical issues for all off-site visits.
-It is not exhaustive but is intended as a starting point for schools/centres when preparing risk assessments/operating procedure.
-Road traffic accidents HAZARDS Risks presented by individuals HALARDS Terrain - trips, slips and falls Getting lost Weather extremes - wind, cold, sun or heat related conditions & injuries Leader incapacitation Accidents and emergencies Accidents and emergencies Child protection issues - unsuitable contact/abuse 'Unplanned' entry into water, drowning LEADER Previous experience of visit leadership appropriate to venue/activity/group LEADER and approved by Head/EVC QUALIFICATIONS Appropriate level of first aid competence (if required) /COMPETENCE Approved Minibus Driver (if required) SAFETY MEASURES Leader approved I insport policy regarding hire/use of vehicles road dangers and supervised to ensure safe practice becial medical or behavioural needs known to staff (including supervisory or • • • • of any independent provider) specific hazards of activity/venue nal protective clothing, footwear & equipment available to pupils and staff o do not take appropriate clothing - check before leaving or have spares with venue and able to find their way effectively ) nts carried out & condition of individuals monitored group to ensure effective supervision at all times (unless remote supervision) • is and group ability/experience taken into account during venue/activity choice raged to apply sun protection as necessary.
-Visit leaders may issue sun cream er consent has identified an allergy to sun cream for that young person.
-Group briefed/trai ned in action to take if leader incapacitated, including summoning help • ant present if group will be at significant risk if leader incapacitated id cover (kit and first aider) provided for activity and venue 5 / 1 / ment appropriate to the environment, season and activity carried to keep group shelter) ced to wait for any reason (e.g. group shelter for exposed locations with no - and have given consent re activities taking place any required medication and able to administer or staff able to administer oning help available (e.g. mobile phone - but don't rely on these alone) - cy contacts & emergency procedures agreed in case of incident/late return • acceptable conduct & supervised to minimise risk of abuse lishment/LA child protection procedures - es place near water, but there is negligible risk of falling in ninimize risk from flooding, tide, ocean waves and strong currents • venue/activity to minimize risk of falling in hazards/safe practice and carefully supervised to minimise risk of falling in • vater is planned or where there is a significant risk of falling in
+Accidents and emergencies

+Child protection issues - unsuitable contact/abuse

+'Unplanned' entry into water, drowning

+LEADER Previous experience of visit leadership appropriate to venue/activity/group

+OUALTEICATIONS and approved by Head/EVC

+QUALIFICATIONS Appropriate level of first aid competence (if required)

+/COMPETENCE Approved Minibus Driver (if required)

+- Leader approved by Head/EVC - Staff follow LA transport policy regarding hire/use of vehicles - Group briefed on road dangers and supervised to ensure safe practice - Young peoples' special medical or behavioural needs known to staff (including supervisory or instructional staff of any independent provider) - Group briefed on specific hazards of activity/venue - Appropriate personal protective clothing, footwear & equipment available to pupils and staff - Plan for pupils who do not take appropriate clothing check before leaving or have spares - Leader(s) familiar with venue and able to find their way effectively - Regular head-counts carried out & condition of individuals monitored - Staff positioned in group to ensure effective supervision at all times (unless remote supervision) - Weather conditions and group ability/experience taken into account during venue/activity choice - Individuals encouraged to apply sun protection as necessary.
+Visit leaders may issue sun cream unless parent/carer consent has identified an allergy to sun cream for that young person. - Group briefed/trained in action to take if leader incapacitated, including summoning help - Competent assistant present if group will be at significant risk if leader incapacitated - Appropriate first aid cover (kit and first aider) provided for activity and venue - Emergency equipment appropriate to the environment, season and activity carried to keep group comfortable if forced to wait for any reason (e.g. group shelter for exposed locations with no shelter) - Parents informed and have given consent re activities taking place - Individuals carry any required medication and able to administer or staff able to administer - Method of summoning help available (e.g. mobile phone but don't rely on these alone) - 24 hour emergency contacts & emergency procedures agreed in case of incident/late return - Group briefed on acceptable conduct & supervised to minimise risk of abuse - Staff follow establishment/LA child protection procedures

+Where activity takes place near water, but there is negligible risk of falling in

+- Visit planned to minimize risk from flooding, tide, ocean waves and strong currents - Careful choice of venue/activity to minimize risk of falling in - Group briefed on hazards/safe practice and carefully supervised to minimise risk of falling in

+Where entry into water is planned or where there is a significant risk of falling in

-- Venue chosen to minimize risk of drowning or being swept into danger • - Swimming ability of individuals known/taken into account when planning activity/venue • - Group briefed and supervised on safe practice when operating in or near water - Staff appropriately competent and equipped to deal with any individual(s) in difficulty in water
+- Venue chosen to minimize risk of drowning or being swept into danger - Swimming ability of individuals known/taken into account when planning activity/venue - Group briefed and supervised on safe practice when operating in or near water - Staff appropriately competent and equipped to deal with any individual(s) in difficulty in water